IMPORTANT UPDATE

 On April 28, 2023, the Ontario Superior Court of Justice certified the Ontario Electrolytic Capacitors Class Action.
 The non-settling defendants have sought leave to appeal the certification decision.

-Film Capacitors Class Action: A certification motion in the Film Capacitors Class Action has not yet been scheduled.
+Film Capacitors Class Action: A certification motion in the Ontario Film Capacitors Class Action has not yet been scheduled.

 Further information will be posted as these matters proceed.